 After

 My alarm clock adds to the vintage-style touches of our bedroom and has USB plugs on the back that are perfect for phone chargers.
-The lighter lamp offsets the dark wall color and the small bowl is the perfect spot for jewelry.
+The light-colored lamp offsets the dark blue walls and the small bowl is a perfect spot for jewelry.

 I added a family photo on Chris’ side of the bed and left space for his book.
 For symmetry and balance, I used the same nightstands and lamps on both sides of the bed.